tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

    [crates/burn-fusion/src/stream/context.rs](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-fusion/src/stream/context.rs#L764)

 The way wgpu handles tensor-scalar operations is by transforming both into a sequence of vectorized scalar operations.
-Since powf already existed in burn-wgpu, It was pretty easy to reuse the existing implementation for the situation where both sides of the operation were tensors.
+Since powf already existed in burn-wgpu, it was pretty easy to reuse the existing implementation for the situation where both sides of the operation were tensors.
+The `burn-wgpu` crate is primarily concered with how the operation is compiled and executed by the gpu.
+The actual implementation is defined in `burn-jit`.

-Here is where code was added for powf in burn-jit:
+Here is where code was added for powf in `burn-jit`:

 1. to the implementation of
    [`FloatTensorOps` under `crates/burn-jit/src/ops/float_ops.rs`](https://github.com/tracel-ai/burn/blob/e303e31c8bc85486690ff80df65d1e25e16728c4/crates/burn-jit/src/ops/float_ops.rs#L491)